fengjiaxin/learngit/readme.txt

-git is a nice version control system git is free  system append GPL creating a new branch i quick and simple
+git is a nice version control system git is free  system append GPL creating a new branch i quick and simple add mergre